marcusluciano/sqlquest/README.md

     .on('close', () => {
         console.log("All users piped out")
         if (users) { users.destroy() }; // <<<----- FORGETTING THIS
-        // WILL HOLD THE SQL STREAM OPEN and along with the SQL connection });
+        // WILL HOLD THE SQL STREAM OPEN, along with the SQL connection });
   } else {
       console.log("*** There are no users ***")